ArunR1408/DSA/README.md

-# DSA
+# Data Structures and Algorithms

-This repository is a curated collection of data structures and algorithms implemented in Python.
-It covers a wide range of topics, from fundamental concepts to advanced techniques, making it a valuable resource for learners and enthusiasts alike.
+A curated collection of data structures and algorithms implemented in Python, covering various topics such as linked lists, graphs, trees, dynamic programming, and more.

+## Features
+- Implementation of various data structures
+- Sample problems and solutions

 ### Topics Covered
 * **Mathematical Algorithms & Recursion**